jucasoliveira/gclash/PROGRESS.md

   - ES6+ JavaScript with modular structure
 - **Backend**:
   - Node.js with Express for HTTP server
-  - Socket.io for real-time bidirectional communication
+  - Native WebSocket for real-time bidirectional communication
   - In-memory game state with future MongoDB integration
   - Server-authoritative model for combat to prevent cheating
 - **Networking**:
-  - Socket.io events for game updates and player actions
+  - WebSocket messages for game updates and player actions
-  - Binary encoding planned for position updates (optimization)
+  - JSON message format for data exchange
   - Server validation of all player actions
   - Throttled updates to reduce bandwidth usage
+  - Centralized game state management on server
 - **Combat System**:
   - Client-side prediction with server validation
   - Visual effects synchronized across all clients